SixLabors/docs/articles/polygonclipper/index.md

 # PolygonClipper

-PolygonClipper is Six Labors' focused geometry library for polygon boolean operations, contour normalization, and stroke-outline generation in managed .NET.
+PolygonClipper is Six Labors' high-performance focused geometry library for polygon boolean operations, contour normalization, and stroke-outline generation in managed .NET.
 It is designed for real 2D geometry workloads: non-convex shapes, holes, multiple contours, overlapping edges, and inputs that need canonicalized output.

 The current package targets [.NET 8](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8/overview).
 If you already use [ImageSharp.Drawing](../imagesharp.drawing/index.md), you may already be relying on PolygonClipper indirectly: ImageSharp.Drawing uses it internally for boolean operations against paths and for stroke geometry generation.